 The HVDC system shall be capable of stable and bumpless transition when reaching the HVDC system current or converter limits, without interruption, in a continuous manner and returning to the behaviour described in paragraph (1)(b) as soon as the limitations are no more necessary.

-the relevant TSOs, in agreement with the HVDC system owner where so relevant, shall specify the relevant dynamic performance of the HVDC system and its associated performance parameters;
+the relevant TSOs, in agreement with the HVDC system owner where so relevant, shall specify the relevant dynamic performance of the HVDC system and its associated performance parameters, including the change of control parameters via remote signals.

 Where an HVDC system is required to have the capability referred to in paragraph 1, the HVDC system shall be capable of supporting system survival by means of stable and bumpless transition towards and from island mode of system operation (islanding), without interruption, in a continuous manner while complying with paragraph (1)(b) and paragraph (1)(c).
 The energy needed for this function shall be agreed between the HVDC system owner and the relevant TSO, in coordination with adjacent TSOs;